Mull of Galloway 2018 Events

 Sunday 19th August 2018 from 1pm – join us for a garden party in celebration of our maritime history.
-Tea, coffee and cakes will be served by members of Kirkmaiden Church to raise extra funds for the church with entertainment from the fabulous local folk group Life O’ Reilly.
+Tea, coffee and cakes will be served by members of Kirkmaiden Church to raise extra funds for the church.
+There will be live entertainment – more details to follow soon

 ILHW is an annual event raising the profile of lighthouses, light vessels and other navigational aids.
 ILHW coincides with International Lighthouse and Lightship Weekend (ILLW), which was founded by the Ayr Amateur Radio Group with the aim of radio operators transmitting from lighthouses around the globe.
 Wigtownshire Radio Club will be celebrating 25 years of ILLW and they will be transmitting throughout the weekend from our walled garden at the Mull of Galloway.
 More details to follow!